Matobo World Heritage MTB Challenge

 The next Challenge Dates

-THIS EVENT IS OPEN FOR ON-LINE ENTRIES.
+THIS EVENT HAS BEEN CLOSED FOR ON-LINE ENTRIES.
 Please see page MATOBO MTB Entry

 The Matobo Hills, Zimbabwe’s ancient landscape full of mystery and fascination is Zimbabwe’s largest World Heritage Site, in excess of 3,000 km2 and is the country’s only UNESCO Cultural Landscape Site.